gin66/FastAccelStepper/extras/doc/esp32_i2s_driver.md

 Each WS edge latches the last 32 bits from DATA_OUT to the parallel output.
 The parallel outputs drive individual step, direction, and enable signals of stepper drivers.

-### Single-Stepper Mode
+### I2S_DIRECT Mode

-In single-stepper mode, the entire 32-bit frame is used for one stepper's step signal.
+In I2S_DIRECT mode, the entire 32-bit frame is used for one stepper's step signal.
 The effective bit rate is 2 × 16 × frame_rate = 8 Mbit/s.
 Each bit represents 2 ticks
 (125 ns).

 A single bit HIGH (125 ns) is too short for a step pulse.
 A step pulse consists of N consecutive 1-bits, where N = pulse_width_ticks / 2.
-For example, a 4 µs pulse = 32 consecutive 1-bits = one full frame of all-ones.
+For example, a 2 µs pulse = 16 consecutive 1-bits.
 Sub-frame edge placement provides positioning resolution of 2 ticks.

-WS and BCLK should not be output on GPIOs in single-stepper mode (only the DATA_OUT bitstream is needed).
-Set WS to `I2S_GPIO_UNUSED` to avoid consuming a GPIO.
+WS and BCLK should not be output on GPIOs in I2S_DIRECT mode (only the DATA_OUT bitstream is needed).
+Set WS and BCLK to `I2S_GPIO_UNUSED` to avoid consuming GPIOs.

 ---